RINEARN/exevalator/README.md

 <a id="how-to-use-cpp"></a>
 ### How to Use in C++

-In "cpp" folder, the C++ implementation version of Exevalator and various example code are locating.
+In "cpp" folder, the C++ implementation version of Exevalator and various example code, and [README for using in C++](./cpp/README.md) are locating.
 Most simple example code is "example1.cpp", which computes the value of a simple expression "1.2 + 3.4" as follows:

 	(in cpp/example1.cpp)